rosaphung/Nippori-Tables/README.md

 # Nippori-Tables
-Web application for managing the appointing of customers to tables at Nippori Sushibar.
+Web application for managing the appointing of customers to tables at Nippori Sushi.